CocoaHeadsNL/jobs/_posts/2016-04-04-iOS-developer.markdown

 - Strong written and oral communication skills in English
 - Bachelor's degree in Computer Science, Engineering or equivalent field

+##### Bonus skills:

+- Expertise in Core Data
+- Experience in functional & unit testing
+- Good knowledge of HealthKit Framework
+- Experience with Watch OS
+- Experience with realtime data streaming
+- Experience developing realtime charts

 ##### What we offer:

-Exciting career path and the potential to grow into a leadership role quickly Excellent compensation package, a permanent contract, flexible work-hours, holiday plan, 25 days annual leave, hackathons and training
+- Exciting career path and the potential to grow into a leadership role quickly.
+- Excellent compensation package, a permanent contract, flexible work-hours, holiday plan, 25 days annual leave.
-The opportunity to be part of an innovative company in an exciting, hot sector The opportunity to work in as part of an international team with great loft style offices in central Amsterdam.
+- The opportunity to be part of an innovative company in an exciting, hot sector.
+- The opportunity to work in as part of an international team with great loft style offices in central Amsterdam. with great loft style offices in central Amsterdam.

 Dont forget to mention Cocoaheads :)